IBM/ubiquity/README.md

 This is identical to the previous deployment example except that the Kubernetes or Docker Swarm hosts are using NFS to access their volumes.
 Note that a typical Spectrum Scale deployment would have several CES NFS servers (protocol servers) and the Ubiquity service could be installed on one of those servers or on a separate management server (such as the node collecting Zimon stats or where the GUI service is installed).

 ## Installation
-### Prerequisites
+### Build Prerequisites
-  * A deployed storage service that will be used by the Docker containers.
-Currently Ubiquity supports Spectrum Scale (POSIX or CES NFS) and OpenStack Manila.
   * Install [golang](https://golang.org/) (>=1.6)
-  * Install git
+  * Install git (if accessing source code from github)
   * Install gcc

-Note that if Ubiquity is run on multiple nodes, then these steps must be completed on each node.
+### Deployment Prerequisites
+Once the Ubiquity binary is built, then the only requirements on the node where it is deployed is that the Ubiquity service has access to a deployed storage service that will be used by the containers.
+The type of access Ubiquity needs to the storage service depends on the storage backend that is being used.
+See 'Available Storage Systems' for more details.

 ### Configuration